sflavelle/writing/Begin Again/Chapters/Part 3/06 Your New Frame of Mind/1 The Hand.md

 "Mmmm."
 A noncommittal noise from the octopus.
 "It's a thought in progress.
 The Great Turf War is way too ingrained in our culture for something like that to happen overnight."

 "Well, maybe it's time to take those first steps," Lily offered, moving closer, but mostly to wash the soap from her body.
-The sucker marks had begun to recede from an angry red, proving they would just come off with time.
+The sucker marks had begun to recede from an angry red, proving they would just come off in with time.
 "You're right, societal change won't happen in a day, but there's still smaller actions you can take, symbolic gestures.
 You'll have to acclimate your people to the idea of a future where they won't *have* to fight.
 And acclimate *us* to the idea that you *can* negotiate without kidnapping or snatching power."

 "Hmm... it'll be hard."